CoopHive/coophive-v1-deprecated/README.md

 Each of our services will need some base currency to pay gas and for a production deployment, you will need to fund these accounts manually.
 This is by design as compared to the local dev stack (where we use a script) because there are various block-chains and account arrangements that could be used for different networks.

-This is just to pay gas - we will deploy the g-dcn ERC-20 token to pay for jobs.
+This is just to pay gas - we will deploy the hive ERC-20 token to pay for jobs.

 **NOTE** it should be fairly trivial to change the payments contract to re-use an existing ERC-20 token.